 - A completed Application for Admission. - Non-refundable application fee of AED200.
 Due to the high number of applicants, students are requested to pay a (non-refundable) deposit of AED5,000, which is fully applied toward tuition within two months of the start of the term of entry.
-No Application will be accepted after this date without the reservation deposit. - An official high school/secondary school certificate or its equivalent as approved by the Ministry of Education and an official high school/secondary school transcript (academic record) in the original covering the last three years and reflecting a good academic standard.
+No Application will be accepted after this date without the reservation deposit. - An official high school/secondary school certificate or its equivalent as approved by the Ministry of Education and an official attested high school/secondary school transcript (academic record) covering the last three years and reflecting a good academic standard.
 (Required averages vary by school systems.
-Students should consult an AUD Admissions Coordinator for pertinent requirements.) - For British qualifications, the following standard applies to IGCSE/GCE: grade "C" or above.
-AS-level and A-level will also be considered.
+Students should consult an AUD Admissions Coordinator for pertinent requirements.) - o For British qualifications, the following standard applies to IGCSE/GCE: grade "C" or above.
+AS-level and A-level will also be considered with a minimum grade of "D".
 A combination of seven subjects (O/AS/A) or four subjects (AS/A) is required.
-Proof of completion of Grade 11 years is required for students applying with IGCSE subjects.

-• English Requirements: International TOEFL® (see chart below for scores) or IELTSTM or the equivalent score on another internationally-recognized exam (English).
+These subjects must cover at least four areas out of the following: Math, Languages, Sciences, Humanities/Social Sciences, Arts and Design.
+Proof of completion of grade 11 is required for students applying with IGCSE subjects, reflected through the submission of the official high school transcripts to the admissions office. - o Students who graduated from the U.A.E. should get their transcripts attested by the appropriate authority of the U.A.E.
+Ministry of Education following the referring educational zone. - For International students; Grade 12 transcript and diploma have to be attested (please see High School Certificate Attestation) - Equivalency letter is also required from the appropriate authority of the U.A.E.
+Ministry of Education following the referring educational zone for students who graduated from the U.A.E. or the U.A.E.
+Ministry of Education for students who graduated from outside the U.A.E.. - English Requirements: International TOEFL® (see chart below for scores) or IELTSTM or the equivalent score on another internationally-recognized exam (English).
 AUD's international code for TOEFL® is 0063.